 Critical Biodiversity Areas (CBAs) - Crucial for supporting biodiversity features and ecosystem functioning and are required to meet conservation targets Critical Biodiversity Areas: Irreplaceable Areas considered critical for meeting biodiversity targets and thresholds, and which are required to ensure the persistence of viable populations of species and the functionality of ecosystems.
 Critical Biodiversity Areas: Optimal Areas that represent an optimised solution to meet the required biodiversity conservation targets while avoiding areas where the risk of biodiversity loss is high Category driven primarily by process but is also informed by expert input.
-Ecological Support Areas (ESAs) - Functional but not necessarily entirely natural areas that are required to biodiversity areas maintenance of biodiversity patterns and ecological processes within the critical Functional but not necessarily entirely natural areas that are required to ensure Ecological Support the persistence and maintenance of biodiversity patterns and ecological processes Areas (ESAs) within the critical biodiversity areas.
+Ecological Support Areas (ESAs) - Functional but not necessarily entirely natural areas that are required to ensure the persistence and maintenance of biodiversity patterns and ecological processes within the critical biodiversity areas Ecological Support Areas (ESAs) Functional but not necessarily entirely natural areas that are required to ensure the persistence and maintenance of biodiversity patterns and ecological processes within the critical biodiversity areas.
 The area also contributes significantly to the maintenance of ecological infrastructure.
-Ecological Support Terrestrial modified areas that provide a support function to a threatened or Areas: Species Specific protected species, for example agricultural land.
+Ecological Support Areas: Species Specific Terrestrial modified areas that provide a support function to a threatened or protected species, for example agricultural land.